Flow Cytometry Core Resources

 What Is Flow Cytometry?

 Flow cytometry uses fluorescent probes, usually labeled antibodies, to identify cells.
 Cells or particles tagged with fluorescent molecules enter the cytometer via a fluid stream.
 The molecules then pass by a laser, which emits a specific wavelength of light.
-The fluorescent signal is detected and amplified, then translated into an electronic signal, which is sent to the computer.
-Information about the relative size and granularity of a cell is recorded and the result is a visual presentation describing an individual or group of cellular events.
+The fluorescent signal is detected and amplified, then translated into an electronic signals, which is sent to the computer.
+Information about the relative size, shape, and fluorescence of cells is recorded and the result is a visual presentation describing the population of cells in question.
 If needed the cells or particles can be separated by sorting and further analyzed.

 What is Cell Sorting?